fviktoria/vinyl-collection/README.md

 ## Tech Stack

 - **Next.js**: React-based framework for building the frontend.
-- **Turborepo**: Used for managing and optimizing the monorepo setup.
 - **Discogs API**: Used to retrieve record details dynamically.

 ## Project Status